jvandemo/contentful-agent/README.md

 ## Filters

-You can specify multiple filters for each content type to filter entries in powerful ways:
+Each content type accepts a `filters` key where you can specify (multiple) powerful filters to narrow down the entries:

 ```javascript
 // Define content types you want to fetch